Fourth Battle of Topolobampo: Background

 From there, Malpica's mission would be to attack the Huerista gunboat Guerrero, operating out of Guaymas.
 After destroying the Guerrero, Tampico would begin a commerce raiding campaign against targets along the west coast of Mexico.
-Tampico had steamed only thirty miles when her one remaining boiler had burned out of action, rendering the Constitutionalist saliors stranded with no means of propulsion.
+Tampico had steamed only thirty miles when her one remaining boiler had burned out of action, rendering the Constitutionalist sailors stranded with no means of propulsion.
 Repairs to the boiler were attempted, but proved fruitless, eventually Captain Malpica requested that the American destroyer tow Tampico into Altata, eighty miles away.
 By this time, USS Perry had arrived, so Lieutenant Chapline was forced to deny Malpica's request, as doing so would have violated American neutrality.
 The Mexicans then asked Chapline to send a radio message to Rear Admiral Howard.
 Captain Malpica also asked if Preble's commander would come to see him.
 Preble's radioman sent the message as requested.

 At about 5:30 pm, Chapline boarded Tampico.
 At the time, Malpica's leg was covered in bandages; a week or so earlier, he had accidentally fired his revolver into his foot and could barely walk during the final battle.
 The captain was happy to learn that a message had been sent to Rear Admiral Howard and invited the Americans to inspect the poor condition Tampico was in.
 The U.S. Navy officers inspected the Mexican gunboat, which was armed with two 4 in guns, two 6 pdr guns and one machine gun on the bridge.
 Tampico had a raised deck forward and aft, each of which mounted one of the 4-inch rapid-fire guns.
 Four other 6-pounder guns were originally part of Tampico's armament, but they had been removed before the campaign.
 The rebels expected trouble with the 4-inch guns; upon examination, the Americans discovered that their breech block hinges were loose, the rifling badly eroded, and much movement was lost as a result of the training- and elevating-gears, being covered in filth from being underwater.
 Furthermore, the rear gun sights could not be lined up with the front sights.